COVID-19 pandemic in Bulgaria: Medication

-After testing positive for COVID-19, business magnate Kiril Domuschiev announced that his company will procure chloroquine from foreign sources and donate it to the national coronavirus task force.
+After testing positive for COVID-19, business magnate Kiril Domuschiev announced that his company would procure chloroquine from foreign sources and donate it to the national coronavirus task force.
 However, chloroquine, a quinine drug, has been proven to provide no benefit for COVID-19 patients.
 The Bulgarian government is looking into import opportunities from China and domestic production by local pharmaceutical companies.
 Exports of all quinine-based drugs were prohibited until further notice, and 35,000 doses of quinine-based Metamizole for export have been diverted for domestic consumption.
 Another 250,000 doses of the drug can reportedly be produced on a short notice by local pharmaceutical companies.
 On 3 April, the government negotiated the delivery of 171,429 packs of Hydroxychloroquine sulfate and 30,000 packs of azithromycin from the China National Pharmaceutical Group.
 The shipment was delivered using a NATO Boeing C-17 Globemaster III piloted by a Bulgarian Air Force captain; the cargo also included more than 1,600,000 masks and 50 ventilators.

 Bulgarian biotechnology company Micar21 has been developing a general coronavirus vaccine in the past four years, and announced that it will begin clinical trials of a SARS-CoV-2 vaccine based on this research in mid-2020.
 The company announced that with government support in funding and shorter clinical trial protocols, the drug could be synthesised in two months.

 Colchicine has been offered to patients since April 2020 with some promising results, but the degree of effectiveness as well as the precise dosage remains under evaluation.

 Some medical practitioners have controversially prescribed ivermectin in an off-label fashion, contrary to international medical guidelines.

+Vaccination

+Despite abundant vaccine supply, Bulgaria's uptake proved substantially lower than the European average, making the vaccination campaign one of the country's defining challenges throughout 2021.
+By November 2021, only 21.8% of the population had been fully vaccinated, the lowest proportion among the 27 European Union member states.
+Hesitancy extended into the medical profession: approximately 30% of Bulgarian doctors had not been vaccinated, with estimates of unvaccinated staff reaching 50% at some hospitals in Sofia.
+A November 2021 survey found that 52% of respondents believed COVID-19 had been artificially created, 40% considered it a conspiracy by pharmaceutical companies to generate profit, 33% regarded it as no more dangerous than ordinary influenza, and 16% believed vaccines contained microchips intended for mind control.
+A Gallup poll from September 2021 found that 45% of respondents were unvaccinated and had no intention of receiving a vaccine.

+The epidemiological consequences of low vaccination coverage were immediately apparent.
+When Bulgaria introduced the green certificate requirement for restaurants, cinemas, gyms, shopping centres, hospitals and universities on 21 October 2021, the country held the highest COVID-19 mortality rate among European Union member states for the preceding two weeks, with 94% of those deaths having occurred among unvaccinated individuals.